 Your paramount concern is safety.
 This correlates with driver shortages (i.e. it’s one of the reasons drivers are hard to find, it’s a difficult and demanding profession).
 There’s breakdowns, maintenance issues, and much more.
 It can be an unpredictable job.
 So put safety first as a mantra above everything you and the drivers have to do as part of their daily routines.
 Get feedback from your drivers and adjust procedures accordingly.

 7. Tools to make their job easier

 Provide your fleet drivers with the latest technology tools to make their job easier.
-For example, a fleet management app such as Veturilo with useful functions such as sharing location, engine warning notifications, etc, all go towards helping a driver in their everyday work.
+For example, a vehicle management app such as Veturilo with useful functions such as sharing location, engine warning notifications, etc, all go towards helping a driver in their everyday work.

 Go forth and hire well